 Once a drawdown has been incurred, the drawdown must be fully recovered before portfolio growth can resume.
 Big drawdowns require long recoveries.
 The Market Condition Model's much shallower drawdown accounts for a good deal of the out-performance.

 Lower Risk, Improved Returns

-The Market Conditions Model, which is tightly integrated with our Tactical Model makes a major contribution to reducing risk and improving returns.
-The Market Conditions Model provides a market conditions signal to the Tactical Model at the end of each month.
+The Market Conditions Model provides a market condition signal to the Tactical Model at the end of each month.
 The Tactical Model then uses the condition to select one of three fund baskets to be used for the next portfolio rebalance:

-The first table shows the performance of these highly diversified funds across a full market cycle without the benefit of signals from the Market Conditions Model (note that most investors would be quite happy with this level of return and maximum drawdown):
+The first table shows the performance of these highly diversified funds across a full market cycle (see What Is A Full Market Cycle And Why Should I Care?) without the benefit of signals from the Market Conditions Model (note that most investors would be quite happy with this level of return and maximum drawdown):

-The second table shows the TAAS Global Adaptive Strategy which uses the Market Conditions Model to select the appropriate fund basket coupled with the Tactical Model's fund selections.
+The second table shows the results of using the Market Conditions Model to select the appropriate fund basket coupled with the Tactical Model's fund selections.
 Note the exceptionally high Compound Annual Growth coupled with the exceptionally low Maximum Monthly Drawdown):